 Load your mat into your Maker.
 Follow the prompts on the screen, choosing Stainless Steel as your Material Setting.
 Make sure you’ve inserted your Cricut Engraving Tool in Carriage B on your machine.
-Slide the star wheels on the roller bar all the way to the right.
+Slide the white star wheels on the roller bar all the way to the right.

 Step Thirteen: Engrave your Cake or Pie Server

 On the Cricut, press the flashing Go button.
 Now watch it engrave!
 Once it’s finished, you can unload your mat.